theo-ardouin/BotCarrySpeed/.github/README.md

-# Bot Carry Speed
+# Bot Helpers
 ### _Payday 2 Mod_

-Simple mod that allows to change the carry speed of bots.
+Simple mod that allows you to:
+* Change the carry speed of bots
+* Reset your position on a bot

-Go to _Mod Options_ > _Bot Carry Speed_
+Available in _Mod Options_ > _Bot Helpers_

 ## Requirements
 * [BLT](https://paydaymods.com/download/)